Osteoporosis linked with heart disease in older people

 For the study, the researchers used an online survey delivered to a random sample of 2,252 CVS retail pharmacy customers between May and June 2013.
 Patients were asked about their interest in using these online communication tools—as well as their physician's website—to fill their prescriptions, track their health progress and access their own health information.
 Researchers found that 37 percent of patients had used personal email to contact their doctors or hospital within the past six months and 18 percent reported using Facebook for the same purpose.

-The findings related to Facebook are particularly interesting, Lee and her co-authors note, because "most institutions actively discourage contact with individual patients."
+The findings related to Facebook are particularly interesting, Lee and her co-authors note, because "most institutions actively discourage social media contact with individual patients."
 Nevertheless, the researchers predict that the percentage of patients using Facebook as a means of contacting their doctors "might grow as the average age of Facebook users rises and familiarity with Facebook grows."
-The team cites earlier studies from 2009, 2011 and 2012 indicating that a significant number of patients are interested in using the social media platform as a means of contacting their providers.
+The team cites earlier studies from 2009, 2011 and 2012 indicating that a significant number of patients are interested in using the social media platform as a means of contacting their health care providers.

 In addition to gauging overall interest in these services, the researchers identified several demographic factors related to patients' use of online communication tools.
 Patients between the ages of 25 and 44 were most likely to use email or Facebook to contact their doctors, with 49 percent of patients surveyed in that age group indicating that they had used these tools for this purpose within the past six months.
 By contrast, 34 percent of patients aged 45-64 and 26 percent of patients aged 65 or older reported the same.